"Really talented barrister and a safe pair of hands who won't let you down."

 "His pleadings are thorough and well drafted, and he is a calm and reassuring presence for clients."

-Edmund Neuberger specialises in all aspects of chambers’ work for a wide range of domestic and international clients, particularly in the construction and engineering, information technology and professional negligence fields.
+Edmund specialises in all aspects of Chambers’ work for a broad range of domestic and international clients, particularly in the fields of construction and engineering, information technology and professional negligence.
 Edmund’s background in engineering and information technology provides a solid grounding for the more detailed and technically complex areas of dispute.

 CONSTRUCTION, ENGINEERING AND INFRASTRUCTURE

 Edmund is familiar with standard form engineering contracts (including JCT, NEC and GC/Works) and has been instructed by both contractors and employers in a number of international and domestic disputes.
 Recent instructions include:

 - Advising on injunctive relief under the Emergency Arbitrator Provisions under the ICC Rules in relation to a chemical manufacturing facility.

 - Edmund acts as sole counsel for one of the world’s leading engineering businesses in relation to two disputes with its sub-contractor.
 Both disputes relate to multi-million pound projects for the overhaul of power stations in the Philippines and Libya.

 - North Midland Building Ltd v Cyden Homes Ltd EWCA Civ 1744, 7 WLUK 698, BLR 565 and CILL 4189.
 Edmund appeared in the Court of Appeal in a case concerned with the prevention principle in the context of a clause providing that the liability for concurrent delay rested with the contractor and should not be taken into account for the purposes of calculating an extension of time.

 - Acted for the claimant in High Court proceedings about the defective construction of a newly built TV recording studio.